 Once you have wandered the two streets – be warned it will take longer than you think as you’ll stop and take a million photos along the way; you should stop at Humska Konoba, a tavern that serves traditional Istrian meals.

 We sat for some 2 hours overlooking the vineyards and olive groves, eating, drinking, and chatting.
 My suggestion is to plan your arrival at Hum around 10 am, wander the streets, and be seated before the crowds arrive.
 You’ll want to claim your table overlooking the delights below.

 Along with your meal, you must try the Humska Biska, a brandy made from an ancient recipe made with mistletoe.

 Another fun thing to do in Hum is to attend the yearly election of the Mayor.
-It’s quite likely that the worlds smallest town has the most elections of any town in the world.
+It’s quite likely that the world’s smallest town has the most elections of any town in the world.
 Each year the town elects a new mayor – but only the men can vote.
-It’s an old tradition, dating back hundred of years.
+It’s an old tradition, dating back hundreds of years.

-Voting takes place unlike anything I have ever heard of – each of the 11 men voting is given a wooden-like spoon.
-On one side is a mark for the candidate number one, and on the other side is an identifying mark for the second candidate.
+Voting takes place, unlike anything I have ever heard of – each of the 11 men voting is given a wooden-like spoon.
+On one side is a mark for candidate number one, and on the other hand, is an identifying mark for the second candidate.

 Have you ever been to Hum Croatia?
-What’s the smallest town you’ve ever been too?
+What’s the smallest town you’ve ever been to?